csci5117f25/project-2-devel-s-advocate/README.md

 Which (if any) progressive web app feature(s) does your app support?

-- Installing app to home screen or desktop
+- Installing the web app on the home screen of your mobile device or desktop.

 ## Mockup Images